zradai/R/unpublished_research_analyses/simulate_phenotypes/simulate_phenotypes_README.txt

  - VR # residual variance
  - V.method # method for approximating var-cov matrix in lmer ('statter' or 'kenw')

 Each list element can have only one value associated with it.
+In repeated measurement scenarios (NR > 1) X1-values corresponding to separate individuals might be static (i.e. one X1 value over all repeated measures: dyn_X1=FALSE) or changing (dyn_X1=TRUE).
+For now, in changing X1 resampling of within-individual X1 values is random.